 4. Keep A Check on All Your Employees

 Not all dangers come from the outside; sometimes, the office will need to be protected from the very employees you hire.
 Disgruntled employees are capable of doing a lot of harm, so make sure you conduct thorough background checks on each employee before hiring them and giving them responsibility over any sensitive objects or information.
+Background checks can take considerable time and resources, so it’s understandable why some companies don’t want to go through this process.
+Third-party background checkers such as Instant Record Check now help employers in Canada do background checks on candidates more efficiently and cost-effectively.

 5. Keep Updating